hsrunner/delphi-docker-model/README.md

 ## Output and Results

-The system generates two types of outputs for each character:
+After running the simulation, you'll find engaging character perspectives in the `delphi_round1/` directory:

 1. **JSON files** (`delphi_round1/{character}.json`): Structured data containing ratings, position summaries, detailed explanations, and confidence levels for each question.

-2. **Markdown files** (`delphi_round1/{character}.md`): Human-readable formatted responses, suitable for review and analysis.
+2. **Markdown files** (`delphi_round1/{character}.md`): Human-readable formatted responses that capture each character's unique voice and ethical reasoning.

+These files are the heart of the project - each character brings their unique personality to bear on the complex ethical questions.
+For example, Bender might prioritize self-interest, while Lisa Simpson offers a thoughtful analysis integrating multiple ethical frameworks.

-Additionally, a composite JSON file (`round1_responses.json`) contains all character responses in a single document.
+A composite JSON file (`round1_responses.json`) contains all character responses in a single document for comparative analysis.

 ## Round One Questions